Zamindar: Mughal era

-Historian S. Nurul Hasan divided the zamindars into three categories: (i) The Autonomous Rai/ Rajas or Chiefs, (ii) the intermediary zamindars and (iii) the primary zamindars.
+Historian S. Nurul Hasan divided the zamindars into three categories: (i) The autonomous rai/rajas or chiefs, (ii) the intermediary zamindars, and (iii) the primary zamindars.

 British era

-The East India Company established themselves in India by first becoming zamindars of three villages of Calcutta, Sultani and Govindpur.
-Later, they acquired the 24-Parganas and, in 1765, got control of Bengal, Bihar and Orissa.
+The East India Company established themselves in India by first becoming zamindars of three villages: Calcutta, Sultani, and Govindpur.
+Later, they acquired the 24-Parganas and, in 1765, got control of Bengal, Bihar, and Orissa.
 Later in 1857, the British Crown was established as the sovereign.